OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 **Overview**

-*  {{ spaceName  }} supports Web Link as External/Hyperlink for synchronization with Jira entities when Jira is Source and/or Target End point.
+*  <code class="expression">space.vars.SITENAME</code> supports Web Link as External/Hyperlink for synchronization with Jira entities when Jira is Source and/or Target End point.
 * In Relationship Mapping, **Web Link** link type needs to be selected for External Link Synchronization.

 <div align="center"><img src="../assets/WebLinkTypeConfiguration.png" alt="" width="900"></div>